![]() |

 four:

-As one but with pannier carriers and bags, pillion seat and footrests,
+As three but with pannier carriers and bags, pillion seat and footrests,

 canvas handlebar grips, round bar steel footrests, winged bolts on toolbox